SynoCrypts/ROBLOX-URBANDICTIONARY-API/README.md

 - Run the game, open output and it will print the definition.
 - Change `hello world` to any word you want to define.
-- The second argument for `.get` is are the definitions order.
+- The second argument for `.get` are the definitions order.
 First definition, second definition, etc.

 > There are more than `table`.definition:
 - api.success